rachelcynthia/Project_WTM/README.md

 8. Style the request section to look more professional
 9. Navbar to be displayed on the first div also.
 10. Add a checkbox of list to display the ordered books.

+Edited by Jerusha
+•	Should have tested it in other systems rather than only checking it at one system to make sure it works fine everywhere as it is not aligned when I browse it in mine.
+•	Each time I place an order for a book the welcome tab is repeatedly appearing which could be avoided.
+•	Should have saved all the images using .png extension.
+•	Provisions for more than one order could have been given.
+•	Should have used an alt attribute so that if the image is missing some text could be displayed.
+•	The code could have been commented.
+•	The number of books in a row could be more.
+•	The navigation tab works only in the home page and not on other pages.